 If you have kids or even a pet, you already know that this is a great additional accessory.
-This particular guard covers the hinges of the ladder, giving any parents or pet owners some peace of mind.
+This particular guard covers the ladder’s hinges, giving any parents or pet owners some peace of mind.

 These were not invented around the time when I was a kid.
 If they were, I probably would not have all these memories of so many countless awful pinches today.